xrdocs/design/_blogs/peering-fabric-test.md

 24 100GE QSFP28 ports.
 The device uses two 900GB NPUs, with 12X100GE
 ports connected to each NPU.
 The 55A1-24H uses a high scale NPU with a minimum of 1.3M IPv4/256K IPv6 routes.
-At just 675W it is ideal for 10GE peering fabric deployments with a migration path to 100GE connectivity.
+At just 675W it is ideal for 10GE Peering Fabric deployments with a migration path to 100GE connectivity.
 The 55A1-24H also has a powerful multi-core processor and 32GB of RAM.

 ### NCS 5504 and 5508 Modular Chassis and NC55-36X100G-A-SE line card